 Using an Editor

-Instead of using the command line, you can also install JetBrain's IntelliJ IDEA.
+Instead of using the command line, you can also install Android Studio.
 You should be able to open the folder from the extracted release data with IDEA.
 You should then install the relevant plugins.
 Kotlin Multiplatform, Jetpack Compose and Gradle should usually be everything you need.

 You can then choose the desired build config in the dropdown on the top right, next to the green play symbol (Run) and the green bug symbol (Debug).
 To run the app on your desktop, composeApp [jvm] should be fine.